guhcalm/review-powershell/Readme.md

-# scripts-powershell #
+# PowerShell Syntax Repository #

-This is a strorage of PowerShelle scripts syntax.
+This is a strorage of PowerShell scripts syntax.

 ## Execution Policy ##